RaspberryPiFoundation/picamzero/docs/video_methods.md

 cam.start_recording("new_video.mp4")
 ```

 This code will start recording a video called `new_video.mp4`.
-The video will not finish recording until `stop_recording` is called.
+The video will not finish recording until `stop_recording()` is called.

 ---

 ## Stop recording
 #### `stop_recording`

 Stops a recording that is currently in progress.
+This method has no parameters or return value.

 ```
 stop_recording() -> None